 4. We practice…taking regular mindfulness incense offering during our gatherings as a way to remember the the dynamic reality of impermanence, the interconnected relationship of all things, and the One Life in boundless time and space.

-5. We practice…sitting meditation as a natural vehicle to calm and balance the mind so we may be receptive to the transformational inner light; the goal is not to attain enlightenment but just to naturally be as we are.
+5. We practice…sitting meditation as a natural vehicle to calm and balance the mind so we may be receptive to the transformational inner light; for us, the goal of meditation is not to attain enlightenment but to naturally be as we are.

-6. We practice…voicing the nembutsu as first the practice of being mindful of Life’s grace (Other Power), and secondly with the unfolding of the entrusting heart, it becomes the direct expression of the liberating presence of the Great Compassion in our lives.
+6. We practice…voicing the nembutsu for two reasons: first, as the practice of being mindful of the Great Compassion (Other Power), and secondly and more importantly, with the unfolding of the entrusting heart, as it becomes the direct expression of the liberating presence of the Great Compassion in our lives.